-Processing of personal data is only lawful if at least one of these legal conditions, as listed in Article 6 of the GDPR, is met:
+Processing of personal data is only lawful if at least one of these legal conditions, as listed in Article 6 of the GDPR and Chapter 2, Section 8 of the UK GDPR, are met:

-- 1. the processing is necessary for a contract with the data subject; - 2. the processing is necessary for us to comply with a legal obligation; - 3. the processing is necessary to protect someone's life (this is called "vital interests"); - 4. the processing is necessary for us to perform a task in the public interest, and the task has a clear basis in law; - 5. the processing is necessary for legitimate interests pursued by the church or another organisation, unless these are overridden by the interests, rights and freedoms of the data subject. - 6.
-If none of the other legal conditions apply, the processing will only be lawful if the data subject has given their clear consent.
+- 1. the processing is necessary for a contract with the data subject; - 2. the processing is necessary for us to comply with a legal obligation; - 3. the processing is necessary to protect someone's life (this is called "vital interests"); - 4. the processing is necessary for us to perform a task in the public interest, and the task has a clear basis in law; - the processing is necessary for legitimate interests pursued by the church or another organisation, unless these are overridden by the interests, rights and freedoms of the data subject; - 6. the processing is necessary for the administration of justice; - the processing is necessary for the exercise of a function conferred on a person by an enactment or rule of law; - if none of the other legal conditions apply, the processing will only be lawful if the data subject has given their clear consent.